LinweiAlinaYU/LinweiAlinaYU.github.io/_research/research-97.md

 ---
 title: "Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory"
 excerpt: "Part of the 2022/2023 Summer Research Programme.
-The paper "_Wei, B., Zhan, Z., Jiang, Z., & **Yu, L**.
+The paper '_Wei, B., Zhan, Z., Jiang, Z., & **Yu, L**.
 (2023).
-Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory_" is currently under revision."
+Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory_' is currently under revision."
 collection: research
 ---